chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

   * EWAOL baremetal architecture
   * EWAOL virtualization architecture

-This example deploys a `Nginx`_ webserver as the application workload, using the ``nginx`` container image available from Docker's default image repository.
+This example deploys the |Nginx|_ webserver as an application workload, using the ``nginx`` container image available from Docker's default image repository.
 The deployment can be achieved either via Docker or via K3s, as follows:

   1. Boot the image and log-in as ``root``, with no password.